 Goodwill represents the excess of the consideration transferred over the fair value of net assets of businesses acquired.
 The Company has one reporting unit.
 Goodwill is evaluated for impairment as of July 1 each year, or more frequently if impairment indicators exist, by first assessing qualitative factors to determine whether it is more likely than not that fair value is less than carrying value.
-If the Company concludes it is more likely than not that fair value is less than carrying value is greater than fair value, a goodwill impairment charge will be recorded for the difference (up to the carrying value of goodwill).
+If the Company concludes it is more likely than not that fair value is less than carrying value, a quantitative fair value test is performed.
+If carrying value is greater than fair value, a goodwill impairment charge will be recorded for the difference (up to the carrying value of goodwill).
 We completed the annual goodwill impairment test as of July 1, 2022 and concluded that no impairment to goodwill was necessary as the fair value of the Company's one reporting unit was significantly in excess of the carrying value.